adamharmansky/bookstore/README.md

  - [ ] Sorting by subjects
  - [ ] Fancy main page
    - [ ] Something interactive so the page is original
+ - Change all widgets to standard Material UI (instead of the html things)